 How to Grow Abelia Kaleidoscope

 Abelia Kaleidoscope loves a spot with full sun, although it’ll need some afternoon shade in hotter regions.
 This location should provide some shelter from the wind.
-The soil needs to drain well and be slightly acidic but still needs to contain some nutrients.
+The soil needs to drain well and be slightly acidic but still contain some nutrients.

 In colder areas of Zone 6 or 7, Abelia Kaleidoscope does best when planted in the spring.
 When planting in the spring, wait until the final frost has passed.